lowRISC/opentitan/doc/ug/design.md

 Running lint is especially useful with SystemVerilog, a weakly-typed language, unlike more modern hardware description languages.
 Running lint is faster than running a simulation.

-The tool [AscentLint](https://www.realintent.com/rtl-linting-ascent-lint) from the company Real Intent was chosen for this project.
-It has the benefit of fast execution times, and provides a list of concise lint errors and warnings.
-It is understandable that not all partner members will have access to this tool.
+Currently, due to the proprietary nature of tool collateral, all linting activity is done offline and reported back to designers.
-The project will use AscentLint as its linting sign-off tool, and results will be shared in some form through continuous integration build results, published tool outputs, pre-submit checks, and/or linting summaries of tool output (TODO: publication details).
+The project will standardize on a particular linting tool, and results will be shared in some form through continuous integration build results, published tool outputs, pre-submit checks, and/or linting summaries of tool output (TODO: publication details).
-For partners without access to this tool, the recommendation is to run their code through whatever linting tool they have available at their disposal before creating a design Pull Request, then work with the maintainers of the linting sign-off methodology to close linting errors.
+For developers of design IP, the recommendation is to run their code through whatever linting tool they have available at their disposal before creating a design Pull Request, then work with the maintainers of the linting sign-off methodology to close linting errors.
 (TODO: decide on available pre-submit linting options).
 Linting errors and warnings can be closed by fixing the code in question (preferred), or waiving the error.

-Due to the proprietary nature of this particular linting tool, content towards running the tool can not be checked in in an open source repository.
+Due to the proprietary nature of this particular linting tool, content towards running the tool can not be checked in in this open source repository.
 In the current state of the project, all lint scripts, policy files, and waivers are **not** provided, but are being kept privately until we can suggest a workable open source solution.
 When this methodology is finalized the details will be given here.
-(TODO) See the [Linting README](../../hw/lint/README.md) for details on how the tool is being run internally.
-This shows the methodology that we are aiming to release in a fully open manner, but for now is being run internally, with results shared among partner members.
+(TODO)

 Goals for linting closure per design milestone are given in the [OpenTitan Development Stages](hw_stages.md) document.